Omega timekeeping: Olympic-standard timing over the years

 This article originally featured in the June 2012 issue of Wallpaper* (W*159)

-In a business where a fraction of a moment; a tenth or a thousandth of a second, can make or break careers, lives, people – timing is everything.
+In a business where a fraction of a moment; a tenth or a thousandth of a second, can make or break careers, lives, people – in sports watches, timing is everything.
 Since the first modern Olympic Games, in Athens in 1896, time measurement has been the pivot around which the event turns.
 It’s a serious job: serious timekeepers need to do it.

 A few watch brands have taken on the task in the hundred-odd years of the event’s history.
 Swiss motorsports timer Heuer, (it acquired the TAG prefix in 1985) was a natural partner in the 1920s, while Seiko had its Olympics heyday in the 1990s.
 But it is the Biel-based brand Omega that has had the most consistent link, and London 2012 marks its 25th outing as Official Timekeeper.